t-comp/t-comp/README.md

 # Hello, I’m Taylor!

 I am currently a Computer Science major and Data Science minor at Iowa State University.
-I to learn about new tech and work on meaningful projects!
+I love the theortical aspects of CS, learning about new tech, and work on meaningful projects!

-#### Fun Fact: I love subnetting.
-It's like solving problems for networks! 🧩

 ---